os-climate/osc-github-devops/.github/actions/gerrit-change-id-action/README.md

 # 🏷️ Generates a synthetic Gerrit "Change-Id" string

-Returns a unique value/string to be inserted in GIT COMMIT messages.
+Generate a unique value/string for addition to GIT COMMIT messages.

 ## gerrit-change-id-action

 ## Usage Example

-Returns a unique value/string to be inserted in GIT COMMIT messages.
+Returns a unique value/string for use in Gerrit GIT COMMIT messages.

 For further details, check the Gerrit documentation: